Rung languages

 The Rung languages are a proposed branch of Sino-Tibetan languages.
 The branch was proposed by Randy LaPolla on the basis of morphological evidence such as pronominal paradigms.
-However, Guillaume Jacques and Thomas Pellard (2021) argues that these languages do not constitute a monophyly based on recent phylogenetic studies and on a thorough investigation of shared lexical innovations.
+However, Guillaume Jacques and Thomas Pellard (2021) argues that these languages do not constitute a monophyly based on phylogenetic studies and on a thorough investigation of shared lexical innovations.

 LaPolla (2003) lists the following languages as part of his provisional "Rung" group.